prividentity/PrivateIdentity-Oldd/Predict-Enroll-library.md

 The method window.predict predicts for face, voice, or fingerprint modalities.
 It can use single or multiple modalities.

-The image parameters are image file objects with pixel values from RGBA color scheme.
+The image1, and image2 parameters are file objects.
 Voice files utilizes the HTML file input element to be added in the method argument.

 **Example**